dillonforrest/startup/_posts/2014-11-05-book-review-traction.md

 However, more popular metholologies like Lean Startup don't place much emphasis on traction.
 Lean is a good framework for building a product that people will actually use, but it doesn't equip its followers with any ways to actually make sure people will discover and buy it.

 *Traction* fills in the holes.
 After reading it, you won't underestimate the traction problem.
+You'll be equipt to grow your top line.
 You'll not only have a useful product, but also be able to win more business.

 #### Slow and steady wins the race